Table of Content:

 A squiggly career is both full of uncertainty and full of possibilities.

-Nowadays, organisation follows career ladders that were created as a way to manage and motivate workers in the 1900s…
+Nowadays, the organisation follows career ladders that were created as a way to manage and motivate workers in the 1900s…

 Both of them explain why organisations need to lose the ladder, if not they will lose their people, and why it is important to redefine the relationship of learning at work.